SHIOZAWA Tsumugi (Pongee)

-The history of weaving in the Shiozawa area is very long and an example of a linen cloth--now Echigo linen--woven during the Nara period (710-794) is preserved in the Shosoin Repository in Nara.
-The skills and techniques used to weave this linen cloth were adopted for the weaving of a silk cloth that became Shiozawa Tsumugi and was first woven during the Edo period (1600-1868).
+The Shiozawa area has a long The history of weaving, and an example of a linen cloth—now called Echigo linen—woven during the Nara era (710-794) is preserved in the Shosoin Repository in Nara.
+The skills and techniques used to weave this linen cloth were adopted for the weaving of a silk cloth that became Shiozawa Tsumugi, first woven during the Edo era (1600-1868).

-This cloth is characterized by a very particular sense of quality and refinement derived from its ikat patterns which are composed of fine crosses called kagasuri--"mosquito ikat"--and a kikkogasuri of box-like pattern, both achieved by tying bundles of thread and rubbing in the dyestuff before weaving.
-The cloth is used exclusively for kimono.
+This cloth is characterized by a very particular sense of quality and refinement derived from its ikat patterns which are composed of fine crosses called kagasuri—mosquito ikat—and a kikko gasuri box-like pattern, both achieved by tying bundles of thread and rubbing them in dye before weaving.
+The cloth is used exclusively for kimonos.

-The unique, refined elegance of Shiozawa tsumugi is produced by its techniques of Kagasuri (mosquito ikat) - weaving in a Juji-kasuri (fine cross ikat), and Kikko-kasuri (turtle shell ikat) - weaving a fine hexagonal pattern, combined with the ikat resist dyeing process used for the individual threads before they are woven.
+The unique, refined elegance of Shiozawa Tsumugi is produced through the techniques of kagasuri (mosquito ikat), juji-kasuri (fine cross ikat), and kikko-kasuri (turtle shell ikat) to weave a fine hexagonal pattern, combined with the ikat resist dyeing process used for the individual threads before they are woven.

 How to make

-Shiozawa tsumugi is a plain weaved product made of pre-dyed threads.
-Raw dupion silk threads are used for the warp, and hand-spun silk threads made from silk floss are used for the weft.
-The process is mainly divided into making the design, applying a base dye to the individual threads, ikat dyeing the individual threads again to create the pattern, weaving and finally finishing.
-During the weaving stage, each thread is woven one by one to ensure the final pattern of the design is produced correctly.
+Shiozawa Tsumugi is a plain weaved product made of pre-dyed threads.
+Raw dupion silk threads are used for the warp and hand-spun silk threads made from silk floss are used for the weft.
+The process is divided into creating the design, applying a base dye to the individual threads, ikat dyeing the individual threads again to create the pattern, weaving and finally, finishing.
+During the weaving stage, each thread is woven one by one to ensure the final pattern of the design is accurately produced.